Get Help After Your Government Unemployment Runs Out

 - Home Affordable Modification Program (AMP): This program, along with others, allows qualifying unemployed homeowners to reduce or suspend mortgage payments for 12 months or more so that they can focus on finding a job without the pressure of foreclosure.

-- Temporary Assistance for Needy Families: Each state has a Temporary Assistance for Needy Families (TANF) program (formerly called welfare).
+- Temporary Assistance for Needy Families: Each state has a Temporary Assistance for Needy Families (TANF) program, formerly called Aid to Families with Dependent Children (AFDC).
 TANF can help with food stamps, financial assistance, training, and job searching.

 - Food Stamps: The federal food stamp program, now called the Supplemental Nutrition Assistance Program (SNAP), helps low-income families and individuals buy food.